hack-technicolor/hack-technicolor/docs/Recovery.md

 From here, Gateway has the firmware you flashed into its `bank_1` partition.

 !!! note "A few things to note"
     - Again, the Gateway will not boot from this new firmware if `bank_2` is active and contains a valid firmware.

-Would you like to force it booting from `bank_1` instead?
-Read below chapters.
+    - If you followed rooting guide on this wiki and your bank plan is still optimal you are guaranteed to see this just flashed firmware to boot because active bank is always `bank_1` on optimal bank plan.

-    - TFTP does not always play nice & may require a few loads to get working, as well as mentioned above, BOOTP mode can be a pain.
+    - TFTP does not always play nice and may require a few loads to get working, as well as mentioned above, BOOTP mode can be a pain.

     - This guide and process will not work if your device is bricked at bootloader stage.

     - If you did not perform RTFD for `bank_1` before TFTP flashing and the new firmware is not fully compatible with previous one, you may now have booted into an unstable setup.
+This might also cause the webui of booted firmware to show a misleading firmware version number obtained from past firmwares leftovers.
 If so, you either need to perform RTFD now or wipe user data partition.
-Read above chapters.
+Read above sections.

+This concludes the BOOTP flashing process.
+Depending on what you are trying to achieve by flashing a firmware via BOOTP, you might now go back to guides which brought you here.

-### Check booted bank
+## Check booted bank

 Dual-banks gateways work very similar to a dual-boot computer system.
 For example, the computer might have a data partition with personal data and two OS partitions, each with a different OS.
 The gateway has a data partition and two firmware banks.

 When you power on your device it starts loading by default the firmware from the so-called *active bank*.
 With no surprise, the other one gets called *passive bank*.
 Of course only one bank at time can be used.

-!!! note "TFTP flashes into bank_1 only"
+!!! note "BOOTP flashing via TFTP writes into bank_1 only"
     BOOTP flashing allows flashing a valid firmware into `bank_1` only and will do so even if the *active bank* is currently `bank_2`.
 It will never set `bank_1` as active.

-!!! hint "Check current *active bank*"
+In order to check which firmware bank is currently set as *active bank*" you can do any of the following:

-    - read contents of `/proc/banktable/active`
+- Read contents of `/proc/banktable/active` file.
+This requires you have root access to the gateway.
-    - read serial console log during boot
+- Read serial console log during boot.
+This requires a serial adapter connected to the gateway device board.
+Recommended in case of soft-bricks.
-    - try flashing something with TFTP and see if it's being booted

-If the required firmware is in the *active bank* this process is completed and the device can be restarted.
+- Fash some different, yet valid firmware from BOOTP via TFTP and see if the flashed firmware is being booted by default.
+This is recommended whenever you have yet to root the gateway for the first time and it is in normal working order.

 ## Change booted bank